-Previous study used NGS technology techniques and reported the association between the detection of antimicrobial genes and MIC level in GEN and CLI susceptibility at greater number of MRSA isolates; the study revealed association between ermA and tetracycline MIC level, however, the association between GEN-related genes and GEN MIC level was not firmly established[14].
-Present study addressed this problem and found the detection of aac(6')aph(2'') was correlated to the GEN MIC level.
-The number of $aac(6')aph(2'')^+$ MRSA strains whose exhibiting >8 mg/L GEN MIC level found in this study (58.69%, 54/92) were slighty comparable to that of previous study, of which reported the existence of aac(6')aph(2'') in 88.89% (8/9) strains whose exhibiting >8 mg/L

-GEN MIC level[15].
-Present study revealed an association between spc, ermA, and tetM and the CLI MIC levels, however, discrepancy occurred. gene The spcwas associated with susceptibility spectinomycin and it was concurrently existed with ermA as observed in transposon Tn554 of food-borne MRSA CC398 strains[16].
+A previous study used NGS technology techniques and reported the association between the detection of antimicrobial genes and MIC level in GEN and CLI susceptibility at a greater number of MRSA isolates.
+The study revealed an association between ermA and tetracycline MIC level, however, the association between GEN-related genes and GEN MIC level was not firmly established7) The present study addressed this problem and found that the detection of aac(6')aph(2'') was correlated to the GEN MIC level.
+The number of $aac(6)aph(2)^{+}$ MRSA strains whose exhibiting >8 mg/L GEN MIC level found in this study (58.69%, 54/92) was slightly comparable to that of a previous study, which reported the existence of aac(6')aph(2") in 88.89% (8/9) strains exhibiting >8 mg/L GEN MIC level16).
+The present study revealed an association between spc, ermA, and tetM and the CLI MIC levels, however, a discrepancy occurred.
+The spc gene was associated with the spectinomycin susceptibility and it concurrently existed with ermA as observed in transposon Tn554 of food-borne MRSA CC398 strains).
 This would suggest involvement of ermA, rather than spc, in CLI susceptibility.
-Previous study reported a cross non-susceptibility between erythromycin and CLI involving ermA in MRSA, however, without firm association with the CLI MIC level[17].
-The study mentioned the importance to distinguish erythromycin and CLI non-susceptibility during ermA detection in MRSA strains due to the nature of erm class gene.
+A previous study reported a cross non-susceptibility between erythromycin and CLI involving ermA in MRSA, however, without firm association with the CLI MIC level3).
+The study mentioned the importance of distinguishing erythromycin and CLI non-susceptibility during ermA detection in MRSA strains due to the nature of the erm class gene.
 The erythromycin susceptibility test was not a part of routine examination in the present study location which may limit the interpretation of the correlation analysis involving CLI MIC level.
-Future study involving erythromycin would be warranted to improve the accuracy of this part of study result.
-Greater non-susceptibility of CLI in $ermA^+$ MRSA involving aac(6')aph(2'') and tetMgenes was of unknown mechanism and future study addressing these findings should warranted.
-The MIN MIC level was shown to be correlated to the existence of tetM as supported by previous study[18].
+Future study involving erythromycin would be warranted to improve the accuracy of this part of the study result.
+Greater non-susceptibility of CLI in ermA+ MRSA involving aac(6') aph(2") and tetM genes was of unknown mechanism and future study addressing these findings should be warranted.
+The MIN MIC level was shown to be correlated to the existence of tetM as supported by a previous study5).